wanpdsantos/wanpdsantos/README.md

 ### Hi there, 👋

-- 🔭 I have been working as software engineer for 8 years in distinct projects and currently working as DevOps AWS Cloud Engineer.
+- 🔭 I have been working as a software engineer for 8 years in distinct projects and currently working as a Platform | DevOps Engineer focused on AWS Cloud.

 📑 Certifications: